hizneway/atat/README.md

 - Dominick
 - Erica

-To log in as one of them, navigate to `/login-dev?username=<lowercase name>`.
+To log in as one of them, navigate to `/login-local?username=<lowercase name>`.
-For example `/login-dev?username=amanda`.
+For example `/login-local?username=amanda`.

-In development mode, there is a `DEV Login` button available on the home page that will automatically log you in as Amanda.

 Additionally, this endpoint can be used to log into any real users in the dev environments by providing their DoD ID:
-`/login-dev?dod_id=1234567890123`
+`/login-local?dod_id=1234567890123`

-When in development mode, you can create new users by passing first name, last name, and DoD ID query parameters to `/dev-new-user` like so:
+With ALLOW_LOCAL_ACCESS enabled, you can create new users by passing first name, last name, and DoD ID query parameters to `/dev-new-user` like so:
 ```
 /dev-new-user?first_name=Harrold&last_name=Henderson&dod_id=1234567890123
 ```